NameRX/ACV_12bit_converter/README.md

-# Adobe *.acv to Android TV Panel 12-bit Gamma Curves Converter
+# Adobe *.acv to Android TV Panel *.ini Gamma Table Converter

 This project is a Python application designed for graphical visualization and conversion of Adobe ACV files.
 It includes a main script that reads an `*.acv` file, draws curves plot, and converts curves data into a format suitable for Android TV panel calibration.
 And an additional script, that decodes 12bit HEX `gamma_table_x` values, draws a plot with RGB curves and exports them in AMP format.